Electric kettles came about in the 19th century and Compton and Co is credited as being their inventor in 1891.

 In 1922, he first electric kettle with internal elements was made by the Swan Company, and in 1955 Russell Hobbs designed the first automatic electric kettle.

-What was special about the electric kettle invented by Hobbs is that it had an auto shut off feature that was powered by the steam produced by the kettle.
-Finally, the cordless electric kettle was introduced in 1986 and the design, material, ceramics and efficiency of these devices has been evolving.
+What was special about the electric kettle invented by Hobbs is that it had an auto shut-off feature that was powered by the steam produced by the kettle.
+Finally, the cordless electric kettle was introduced in 1986 and the design, material, ceramics, and efficiency of these devices have been evolving.

 The Benefits of Electric Kettles

-The main reason for using a kettle is to heat water quickly.
+The main reason for using an electric kettle is to heat water quickly.
 Many Americans simply pop our water in the microwave and zap it for a couple of minutes.
 Admittedly, I used to do this as well until I realized how much I was missing out on.
-A kettle heats water evenly and quickly to a desired temperature.
+A kettle heats water evenly and quickly to the desired temperature.

 By the way, Australians and Europeans damn near view Americans as savages for heating their water in a microwave.
 Pretty funny story here.

 There are essentially two types of kettles – electric kettles and stovetop kettles (whistling kettles).

 Although they both heat water quickly and efficiently, they do so in different ways.
 What are the pros and cons of each?